 0'24; Easter Saturday, March 29, 1986, Onyx Café, London, Ontario

 The applause from the final performance of the Invisible PAIN Field Generator ends with a burp and a snide comment.
 The Invisible PAIN Field Generator was not greatly missed.

 0'48; January 13, 1985, CHRW-FM; Voices: Philip Grant, Frank Koustrup, Kevin Curtis-Norcross

-At the end of the radio broadcast, the Invisible PAIN Field Generator was tired, had run out of ideas, and a Monkees record got slapped onto the turntable.
+At the end of the radio broadcast, the Invisible PAIN Field Generator was tired, had run out of ideas, and slapped a Monkees record on the turntable.

 It didn't get far; shot in the back as it tried to escape.
 A mellifluous voice tried to get an explanation.